Mo7md-Mo7sen/mcref/README.md

 # mcref
 ---------
 ├── Overview of C Programming
-│   ├── Developed by Dennis Ritchie in 1972 at Bell Labs │   ├── A general-purpose, procedural, and structured language │   ├── Known for its efficiency and closeness to hardware │   ├── Commonly used for system programming, embedded systems, and applications │
+│   ├── Developed by Dennis Ritchie in 1972 at Bell Labs
+│   ├── A general-purpose, procedural, and structured language
+│   ├── Known for its efficiency and closeness to hardware
+│   ├── Commonly used for system programming, embedded systems, and applications<br>
+│
 ├── Key Features of C
 │   ├── Low-level access to memory